Can Air In Water Pipes Cause Damage

 As hot water is used, it cools down and contracts as it flows through the plumbing system.
 This leaves behind an empty space in the pipe which gets filled with air.
 The more hot water that is used, the more air that accumulates in the pipes.
 This phenomenon is known as thermal expansion, and is one of the primary causes of air in water pipes.

-See also Does Walmart Have Distilled Water
+See also Is Distilled Water In Water Bottles

 Air Trapped During Installation